Germaine Krull: Biography

 After retiring from the hotel business in 1966, she briefly lived near Paris, then moved to Northern India and converted to the Sakya school of Tibetan Buddhism.
 Her final major photographic project was the publication of a 1968 book Tibetans in India that included a portrait of the Dalai Lama.
 After a stroke, she moved to a nursing home in Wetzlar, Germany, where she died in 1985.

+Krull's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.